joshwaterfall/xomx/xaio/tutorials/kidney_classif.md

 ### Saving results:

-After the imports, the following lines in [kidney_classif.py](xaio/tutorials/kidney_classif.py) define the string variable `savedir`,  which is the folder in which data and outputs will be stored:
+In [kidney_classif.py](xaio/tutorials/kidney_classif.py), after the imports, the following lines define the string variable `savedir`,  which determines the folder in which data and outputs will be stored:
 ```python
 args = get_args()